 The call to prayer five times a day can mean that non-Muslims may have to wait a bit to continue their business until Muslims return from prayer.
 During the holy month of Ramadan work slows to a crawl and most restaurants will be closed during the day or serve a limited menu.
 No alcohol will be served until the fast is broken at sunset.

 Arabs are generally gracious people and it is ingrained in their culture to not make anyone lose face.
 Therefore, they say “no” in such gracious ways that sometimes one is not certain that they have said so, and this can be confusing for expats not used to this.

 Accommodation in Dubai

 Renting property in Dubai is a popular option with expats.
 There are many sections of the city to live in, depending on one's preferences.
-Dubai Marina is an exclave of expats, Deira and Burj Dubai is the more traditional area.
+Dubai Marina is an exclave of expats, while Deira is the more traditional area.
 Outer communities include Arabian Ranches and the Green Community.
 Jumeirah, Al Wasl, Al Safa and Umm Suqeim have lovely residential accommodation.
 All have mostly newer high-rise apartments and attached villas available for rent.

 + PRO: Housing is mostly new and short-term leases are available

 Accommodation in Dubai is mostly new and pleasant.
 Serviced apartments are available everywhere in the city.
 These come furnished and are serviced as part of the rent; short-term leases are also available for this type of accommodation.